lexicHQ/docs/create-your-bot.md

 # Build

-From the terminal app, type in the following command to scaffold your bot project:
+From the terminal app, type in the following command to create your bot project:

 ```
-recime-cli create [FolderName]
+recime create [FolderName]

 ```

-By default the Command Line Interface will create the bot using `es6 (the latest update to the Javascript language)` template.
-However, you can choose ether `es6` or `typescript` as language options `(--lang=typescript)`.

 This will walk you through a command line wizard and create the bot under the given folder name.